 The following are brief profiles of the directors of the Corporation.

-Donna Hayes is the retired Publisher and Chief Executive Officer of Harlequin, one of the world's leading publishers of books for women, and now part of Harper Collins Publishing.
-The company publishes more than 100 titles a month in 31 languages in 111 international markets on 6 continents.
-The company maintains offices in 19 countries worldwide and has editorial offices in London, New York and Toronto.
-As Publisher and CEO, Hayes widened the scope of Harlequin’s focus from romance fiction to publisher of books (fiction and nonfiction) for women.
-Many of the company’s most successful lines were developed under her leadership.
-She also spearheaded Harlequin’s industry-leading level of innovation by incorporating forward-looking technology (eBooks, downloadable audio, mobile applications) into their business model.
-This allowed the company to move further into the forefront of women’s publishing and continues to position Harlequin for growth.
-Recognition of Harlequin under Hayes’ leadership included a 2011 Levy Home Entertainment Award for best mass market publisher, the Canadian Public Relations Society’s 2011 Gold Award of Excellence for communications management, a YWCA “W” Award for promoting the empowerment of women (2010), Romantic Times BOOKReviews Trailblazer of the Year Award (2010), Book Business Magazine’s Publishing Innovator of the Year.
+Ms. Hayes is the retired Publisher and Chief Executive Officer of Harlequin, one of the world’s leading publishers of books for women.
+She also spearheaded Harlequin’s industry leading level of innovation by incorporating forward looking technology (eBooks, downloadable audio, mobile applications) into their business model.
+Recognition of Harlequin under Hayes’ leadership included a Levy Home Entertainment Award for best mass market publisher, the Canadian Public Relations Society’s Gold Award of Excellence for communications management, a YWCA “W” Award for promoting the empowerment of women and Book Business Magazine’s Publishing Innovator of the Year.
 Ms. Hayes has served on the Board of Directors of the American Association of Publishers, the Toronto Public Library Foundation and the Board of Directors of the TD Financial Group (Toronto-Dominion Bank), where she served on both the Audit and Corporate Governance Committees.
-She also co-chaired the provincial committee for McGill University’s recent highly successful capital campaign.
-She is currently a member of the Toronto Wildlife Centre Board, the largest wild animal rescue center in Canada and also serves on the Board of the Pelee Island Bird Observatory (PiBO), founded by Graeme Gibson and Margaret Atwood and dedicated to the study and preservation of Canada’s migratory birds.
+She is currently the Co-Chair of the Toronto Wildlife Centre Board, the largest wild animal rescue center in Canada and also serves on the Board of the Pelee Island Bird Observatory (PiBO), founded by Graeme Gibson and Margaret Atwood and dedicated to the study and preservation of Canada’s migratory birds.
 Ms. Hayes holds an Honours Degree in English Literature and Communications from McGill University and has completed the Professional Publishing Course at Stanford University as well as the Executive Management Program at the Richard Ivey School at The University of Western Ontario.

 Ellis Jacob, CM